Not sure how to freeze okra from the garden or farmers’ market? No worries, because okra is on the easiest vegetables to

-- Preheat oven to 350 degrees.
-Wash your tender okra pods in cool water and drain in a colander.
+- Preheat oven to 300 degrees.
+Wash okra pods in cool water and drain in a colander.
 Once relatively dry, move them to a cutting board, and decide how you’d like to cut them.

-- Cut okra and place on rimmed baking sheet making sure individual pieces aren’t on top of each other.
+- Cut okra and place in a single layer on rimmed baking sheet making sure individual pieces aren’t on top of each other.
 I like to cut mine into 1/2 inch pieces for easy use in smoothies and soups.
 (If you’ve never had frozen okra in a smoothie, you’re totally missing out.
 The Trim Healthy Mama book introduced me to this.)

 - Place baking sheet in preheated oven for 3-4 minutes.
 You just want the okra pieces warmed through, not cooked.

 - Remove the pan from the oven and allow to cool for a few minutes.
 The moisture that was on the okra has dried a bit after the short time in the oven, and once cool, they are ready for the freezer.

-- Place cooled okra in labeled freezer bags, and use throughout the fall and winter as needed!
+- Place in freezer for future use and use throughout the fall and winter as needed!

 - If you prefer fried okra (or “oven fried”) then you can go ahead and coat your cooled okra in cornmeal.
 Then lay on a cookie sheet and place in the freezer to flash freeze before putting it in the freezer bags.

 - For freezing okra whole, cut off the tops and warm the pods in the oven.
 Then freeze as usual.

 These freezing instructions are great for those growing okra in your home gardens.
 But it also is perfect if you happen to grab some fresh okra from your local farmer’s market.
 Fresh is fresh, and buying local veggies in season is always better than shipped-from-who-knows-where out of season.
 So buy up (or pick) that okra now and “put it up” (as we southerners say) for use later.